maflcko/b-c-gui-translations-review/reviews/eu.md

         <translation>zenbatekoaren kopia</translation>

 YES
-The translation is incorrect.
-"Copy amount" in the Bitcoin context should imply the action of copying the amount (verb), but "zenbatekoaren kopia" means "copy of the amount" (a noun phrase).
-The translation should convey the imperative or noun phrase consistent with interface actions.

-A better translation is:
-"Kopiatu zenbatekoa"
-which means "Copy the amount" (imperative verb form).
+The Basque translation "zenbatekoaren kopia" is not idiomatic and does not clearly convey the imperative "Copy amount".
+It reads like "copy of the amount" rather than giving a command.

+Correct translation:
+Zenbatekoa kopiatu
 ```

 ```
         <source>%1 is shutting down…</source>
         <translation>%1Itzaltzen ari da...</translation>

 YES
-There is a spacing issue: "%1" and "Itzaltzen" are joined without a space.
-Also, the ellipsis in the source is a single character "…" (U+2026), but the translation uses three dots "...".
-It is better to use the proper ellipsis character to match the source format.
+There is a missing space between the format specifier and the translation text ("%1Itzaltzen" instead of "%1 Itzaltzen").
+Additionally, the ellipsis should match the source ("…" vs "...").
+The correct form in Basque would also make the translation more natural.

 Correct translation:
-%1 Itzaltzen ari da…
+%1 itzaltzen ari da…
 ```

 ```